mmmmmon/KernelCjson/README.md

   I was remove anything about float operation in cjson.

-- The anything greater than maximum of int of number was be saved in cJSON->valuedouble.

-  I was modifyed the member valuedouble to valueulong(he's type is unsigned long long).
+- Remove valueint and valuedouble of member in cJSON* The valueulong(type is unsigned long long) replaced the above members

 ### not enough security
 - Don't to use this lib direct.